 The pandemic is presenting challenges most of us have never experienced before, and is unpredictable.

 Your business return to work plan needs to reflect many different scenarios including:

 - what will happen if one or many of your employees become ill,

 - what will happen in the event of high absences,

 - protocols for notifying management about positive test results, potential legal issues, privacy and so on.

 If there is a “second wave” of the Coronavirus pandemic and lockdown restrictions return you will need to move quickly to have employees working from home again.

 It’s important that you involve your employees in the return to work plans, for a host of reasons.
 Employee engagement is good for morale - particularly when people are stressed and fearful.

 Unfortunately, some of the aspects of your company culture that your employees value and love (for example, socialising with peers) may not be able to return any time soon in the form that employees are used to.
-However engaged employees can help you design new rules and new “norms” as you reopen that will create a harmonious team environment despite the challenging circumstances.
+However engaged employees can help you design new rules and new “norms” and implement your COVID-19 back to work plan as you reopen that will create a harmonious team environment despite the challenging circumstances.